captdam/DD-40/ROV/README-MECH.md

 As mentioned above, the ROV should be able to operate under 10 meters deep of water.
 In order to satisfy the requirement, the design group use Schedual 40 PVC pipe for the body of the ROV.
 The pipe can hold 2MPa pressure, which is equivilent to the pressure of 200 meters deep of water.
 The cross section of ROV should big enough to contain the control board, which is used to control the valves.

-To manuver the ROV under water, valve controlled nozzles are used. 解释一下反作用力怎么推进的。举两个例子，如何上浮，如何抬头。
+To manuver the ROV under water, valve controlled nozzles are used.
+For example, if the ROV need to float, the bottom of the head and tail nozzles will push pressure to the bottom direction and then the nozzles will give ROV reacting force which direction is up, and then, the ROV will float.
+Another example is about how to pitch up.
+For the pitch up, it will use the top of tail nozzle and the bottom of head nozzle.
+When the valves get the signal from the control system, the head bottom nozzle will push pressure to the bottom and the top of tail nozzle will push the pressure to the top.
+Then the reacting force will let the ROV pitch up.

 ## Implementation